 Generate leads on social media by providing people with valuable content that will build trust and authority for your brand.
 Don’t let your involvement end there, though.
 Interact directly with prospects and customers.
 Get their feedback on your latest products, seek to understand their frustrations, and demonstrate the level of customer service they can expect from you.

-If you’re having difficulty building an organic following, paid social media ads are a viable alternative.
+If you’re having difficulty building an organic following, paid social media ads are a viable outbound alternative.
 Facebook especially has amazing audience insights to help you reach your target audience with paid ads.
 They even have an ad type dedicated to lead generation.

 4. Live chat